 The following procedure is a high-level guide on how to deploy distributors onto a Microsoft Windows Failover cluster.

 - This procedure assumes that the MSMQ transport uses distributed transactions (default).
-If running with SendsAtomicWithReceive all steps related to the Distributed Transaction Coordinator (MSDTC) can be skipped.
+When using SendsAtomicWithReceive mode, then all steps related to the Distributed Transaction Coordinator (MSDTC) can be skipped.

 - This procedure assumes only a single cluster group, meaning MSMQ and MSDTC are installed once on a cluster node.
-This results in both MSMQ and MSDTC will be active on the same node for improved performance and that it can never happen that MSMQ is active on node A and MSDTC is active on node B.
+This results in both MSMQ and MSDTC being active on the same node for improved performance, i.e. it allows to avoid a situation when MSMQ is active on node A and MSDTC is active on node B which would result in one additional network hop inside a distributed transaction.

 - Set up a Failover (active/passive) Windows Failover cluster: